dhiwatdg/cgh-test/README.md

   first as they directly show the calculations.
 In the other demos, most calculations are "hidden" in the functions of CGDH Tolls.

-* `02_simple_digital_hologram`
+* `02_simple_examples`
   The basic usage of CGDH Tools.
-The demo is as short as possible.
-It is highly recommended to explore this demo first.
+The demos are as short as possible.
+  It is highly recommended to explore these demos first.

 * `03_demo_basic_functions`
   Computational Fourier optics uses many special complex valued functions.
 This